 Selling, general and administrative expenses consist primarily of store personnel wages and benefits, administrative staff and infrastructure expenses, store supplies, depreciation on leasehold improvements at our home office and stores, facility expenses, and training, advertising and marketing costs.
 Credit card fees, insurance and other miscellaneous operating costs are also included in selling, general and administrative expenses.
 This may not be comparable to the way in which our competitors or other retailers compute their selling, general and administrative expenses.
-We expect that our selling, general and administrative expenses will, as described below, increase in future periods due in part to increased expenses associated with operating as a public company, including compliance with the Sarbanes-Oxley Act of 2002.
+Our selling, general and administrative expenses have increased, as described below, and will further increase in future periods due in part to increased expenses associated with operating as a public company, including compliance with the Sarbanes-Oxley Act of 2002.

 In conjunction with the Brentwood Affiliates' investment in fiscal 2002, we terminated our Subchapter S tax election on November 4, 2002 and elected to be taxed as a Subchapter C corporation under the Internal Revenue Code.
 As a result, we became subject to federal and state income taxes.
 Prior to this date, we were not subject to federal or state income taxes and, accordingly, our financial statements for fiscal 2000 and fiscal 2001 do not include any provision for income taxes and our financial statements for fiscal 2002 reflect a provision for income taxes for only the last two months of fiscal 2002.
 Accordingly, our provision for income taxes and net income for fiscal 2000, fiscal 2001 and fiscal 2002 are not comparable to our provision for income taxes and net income for subsequent periods.
-Our financial statements for fiscal 2003 and fiscal 2004 include a provision for income taxes for the entire fiscal year.
+Our financial statements for fiscal 2003 and fiscal 2004 include a provision for income taxes for the entire fiscal year and our financial statements for the six months ended July 31, 2004 and July 30, 2005 include a provision for income taxes for each of those six month periods.

-In connection with this offering, we recognized stock-based compensation expense of approximately \$95,000 in fiscal 2004 and we expect to recognize additional stock-based compensation expense in connection with this offering of approximately \$164,000, \$164,000, \$164,000, \$164,000, \$164,000, \$121,000, \$78,000, \$78,000 and \$28,000 in fiscal 2005, 2006, 2007, 2008, 2009, 2010, 2011 and 2012, respectively.
-As a result of Statement of Financial Accounting Standards No. 123R, "Share-Based Payment (Revised 2004)," which will become effective for us beginning with the first quarter of fiscal 2006, share-based payments granted in future periods will increase compensation expense that would otherwise have been recognized in accordance with Accounting Principles Board Opinion No. 25, "Accounting For Stock Issued To

-Employees," and outstanding unvested options will result in additional compensation expense that otherwise would only have been recognized on a pro-forma basis.
+In connection with our initial public offering, we recognized stock-based compensation expense of approximately \$95,000 in fiscal 2004 and we expect to recognize additional stock-based compensation expense in connection with our initial public offering of approximately \$164,000, \$164,000, \$164,000, \$164,000, \$164,000, \$121,000, \$78,000 and \$28,000 in fiscal 2005, 2006, 2007, 2008, 2009, 2010, 2011 and 2012, respectively.
+As a result of Statement of Financial Accounting Standards No. 123R, "Share-Based Payment (Revised 2004)," which will become effective for us beginning with the first quarter of fiscal 2006, share-based payments granted in future periods will increase compensation expense that would otherwise have been recognized in accordance with Accounting Principles Board Opinion No. 25, "Accounting For Stock Issued To Employees," and outstanding unvested options will result in additional compensation expense that otherwise would only have been recognized on a pro-forma basis.
 Accordingly, our results of operations in future periods will be adversely affected by all of this additional stock-based compensation expense.
 For more information regarding the implementation of SFAS 123R, see "-Recently Issued Accounting Pronouncements" below.